M&A angle seen in Yahoo patent demand on Facebook

 Yahoo did not elaborate in an emailed statement on details of its discussions with Facebook, but indicated it would not flinch at taking the social networking giant to court over its patents.

-Should Yahoo sue Facebook, it would mark the first major legal battle among technology giants in the social media sphere and ramp up patent litigation that has already swept up the smartphone and tablet sectors among high-tech stalwarts Apple Inc (AAPL.O), Microsoft Corp (MSFT.O) and Motorola Mobility (MMI.N).
+Should Yahoo sue Facebook, it would mark the first major legal battle among technology giants in the social media sphere and ramp up patent litigation that has already swept up the smartphone and tablet sectors among high-tech stalwarts Apple Inc, Microsoft Corp and Motorola Mobility .

 The dispute comes as investors eye different strategic alternatives for Yahoo.
 By threatening litigation against Facebook, Yahoo could be trying to send a signal to the deals market about the strength of its entire patent portfolio, said Ron Laurie, a specialist in IP and investment banking with Inflexion Point Strategy.